b3-it/Magento-Faq/README.markdown

-FAQ Extension for Magento 1 / OpenMage
+FAQ Extension for OpenMage (Magento 1)
 ===========

 Adds a new FAQ item to the CMS menu in the backend.
 This allows you to supply your customers with answers to frequent